hsloot/rmo/.github/ISSUE_TEMPLATE/review-proposal.md

 ---
 name: Review proposal
-about: Propose something for a code-review
+about: Propose changes for a code review
-title: "[REVIEW] "
+title: "[REVIEW]"
 labels: good first issue, help wanted, review
 assignees: hsloot

 ---

 ## Proposal

-Write quickly which parts of the repository should be reviewed and why.
-Preferably with links. __Usually, this should not be a proposal for somebody else, but a proper way of documenting your reviewing activities and including it in projects__.
+Please provide a brief overview of the changes you would like to propose for code review.
+Include any relevant links to specific files or sections of the repository.

+__Note:__ This template is intended for documenting your intention to review certain parts of the code.
+It should not be used to assign review tasks to others.